Fruup/bachelor-thesis-web/thesis-md/chapter-particle-neighborhood.md

 ## Neighborhood search

 The authors did not mention the algorithm they used to find neighboring particles.
 The de facto standard spatial acceleration structure for SPH-related algorithms is the hash grid.
-For this reason, we opted to incorporate this approach as well, leaning on the explanation by Koschier et al. [#\cite{Koschier:2019}].
+For this reason, we opted to incorporate this approach as well, leaning on the explanation by [Koschier et al.](cite:Koschier).
 A hash grid divides space into equally sized cells.
 A cell index can then be computed for an arbitrary point $\textbf{r}$ by dividing by the cell size $c$ and rounding each entry down to the closest integer:

 $$
 \begin{pmatrix} i \\ j \\ k \end{pmatrix} :=